robert-pierce/github_scoring_service/README.md

 [Install docker-compose](https://docs.docker.com/compose/install)

-**The github_scoring_service** has three parts
+**The Github Scoring Service** has three parts
 1. The scoring service (this repo)
 2. A MySql database
-3. [A mock event emitter](https://github.com/robert-pierce/github_mock_event_emitter) Which will push simulated events to the scoring service.
+3. [A mock event emitter](https://github.com/robert-pierce/github_mock_event_emitter) which will push simulated events to the scoring service.

 In order to locally start all three parts in conjunction follow these steps:

-1. Clone this repo
+1. Clone this repository onto your local machine
 2. On your local machine make sure all docker-containers running on ports 8000, 8010, and 3306 are stopped.
 3. In the project root directory run one of the following commands:

+`docker-compose up`
-`docker-compose up` if you want the service to start in the foreground

-(usefull for inspecting logs as the app is running)
+if you want the service to start in the foreground (usefull for inspecting logs as the app is running)

 or

-`docker-compose up -d` if you want the service to start in the background.
+`docker-compose up -d`

+if you want the service to start in the background.

-The app should then take a couple minutes to download all the source code, compile it, and run it.
-This delay should be much shorter
+The app should then take a couple of minutes to download all the source code, compile it, and run it.
+This delay will be much shorter on subsequent starts after the intial containers are built.

+If successful, after docker finishes building all of the containers and invoking them you should see three services up and running when you run the following command:

+`docker-compose ps`